ember-learn/ember-times-tools/README.md

 ```
 casperjs create-goodbits-template.js --botemail="$GOODBITS_USER_EMAIL" --botpassword="$GOODBITS_USER_PASSWORD" --engine="slimerjs" --botblogurl="https://www.emberjs.com/blog/2018/11/16/the-ember-times-issue-73.html"
 ```
-- use the `--debug=true` for development and debugging
+- use the `--debug=true` for development and debugging 💛
-- review 👀 and feel free to improve the template at [Goodbits](https://goodbits.io/c/7430/emails) - this tool isn't perfect, but tries its best to help with the mundane copy-pasta work ❤️
+- review 👀 and feel free to improve the template at [Goodbits](https://goodbits.io/c/7430/emails) - this tool isn't perfect, but tries its best to help with the mundane copy-pasta work ✍️
-- schedule the newsletter and celebrate your support to The Ember Times this week 🖤🐹✨ Thank you!
+- schedule the newsletter and celebrate your support for The Ember Times this week.✨ Thank you! ❤️